oseliocandido/Attendance-System/README.md

   Provides a user interface to view all attendance records in a given date range with send mail button.

 ## Section 3: CI/CD Setup
-We use a simple batch file to perform continuous integration and deployment (CI/CD) of the project.
-The script activates the appropriate environment, kills any existing Streamlit process, pulls the latest changes from the main branch of the GitHub repository, and runs the Streamlit app.
-This ensures that the project is always up-to-date with the latest changes made to the codebase.
+Batch file located on `deploy` folder to perform continuous integration and deployment (CI/CD) of the project.
+The script  kills any existing Streamlit process, pulls the latest changes from the main branch of the GitHub repository and runs the Streamlit app up-to-date code.

-## Section 4: AWS Hosting
+## Section 4: Permissions
-The project is hosted on an AWS EC2 instance.
-We make use of the CI/CD setup to continuously fetch the latest changes from the GitHub repository and update the running application on the EC2 instance.
-This ensures that our application is always running the most recent version of the code.
+Certain features and actions in the Employee Attendance Management System require authentication using a password.
+These features include:
+- Creating User
+- Updating User Information
+- Updating Employee Status
+- Modifying Attendance Records

 ## Section 5: Validation Rules
 Validation rules have been established in this project to ensure the integrity of data that's being entered.
 Here are the key rules: